Sufyann34/Vacation-Home-Booking-app/README.md

 ```

 ### Using CLI Tool
-Once the CLI tool is running:
+Once all the docker containers are set up:
-- Type **pds** in the terminal to start the CLI model.
+- Type **pds** in the same terminal to start the CLI model.
 - To register as an admin, your email must end with **@group08.pds**.
 - Type **help** in the CLI to see the full list of available commands.